NHL entry draft

 Can A Team trade its NHL Draft pick?

-Percentage of drafts that make the nhl
+Percentage of drafts that make the NHL

 RoundPlayer ScorePercentage